-- Usually, VKB devices come pre-loaded with some default profile that provides the basic device functionality, including buttons, switches, axes, etc.
+- Usually, VKB devices come pre-loaded with a default profile that provides the basic device functionality, including buttons, switches, axes, etc.

 Users may use VKBdevCfg to:

-- create their own profiles to suite a specific need (or a specific simulation)
+- Create their own profiles to suit a specific need (or a specific simulation)